Jumpin-Josh/AudioMixer-and-Modules/README.md

 Clipped
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/pictures/4_ClippedSaw.jpg "Clipped sawtooth")

-By lowering the cutoff frequency of the low-pass filter I can shape the sawtooth into a sine wave
+By lowering the cutoff frequency of the synth's low-pass filter I can shape the sawtooth into a sine wave.
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/pictures/5_Sine.jpg "Sine wave")

 And when clipped it resembles a square wave.
 ![alt text](https://github.com/Jumpin-Josh/AudioMixer/blob/main/pictures/6_ClippedSine.jpg "Clipped sine")

-The workstation has an in built oscilator that can be adjusted from just before the upper limit of human hearing to well below it.
-I did some additional testing using the oscilator as an LFO and mixing it with the output of the synthesizer and found that it caused the synth's signal to sit on top of the lower freqeuncy the same way a boat would sit atop a wave.
+The workstation has an in built oscillator that can be adjusted from just before the upper limit of human hearing to well below it.
+I did some additional testing using the oscillator as an LFO and mixing it with the output of the synthesizer and found that it caused the synth's signal to sit on top of the lower frequency the same way a boat would sit atop an ocean wave.

-As I finished building this mixer I found myself wanting to fit as many more modules as possible on the workstation so it could act as an analog synth module instead of just a mixer.

 ## PCB Design and Circuit Assembly
 ## Enclosure Design